mhmdmsvi24/disarm/README.md

 ## Research and Learning

 This project serves as a research platform to deepen understanding of PDF documents and their security issues.
-All research materials and findings are organized in the [research](./research/) folder:
+All research materials and findings are organized in the [research](./research/)
+folder:

+- [starter](./research/learn/00-starter.md) you can start from here.
 - [docs](./research/docs/) contains notes and assorted content.
-- [learn](./research/learn/) is a daily documentation of my learning process.
+- [learn](./research/learn/) is a daily documentation of my learning process start from [here](./research/learn/01-about-pdfs)
 - [sources.md](./research/sources.md) lists all learning materials, tools, and references used throughout the project.

 ## Acknowledgements

 This project leverages tools developed by Didier Stevens, notably [pdfid](https://blog.didierstevens.com/programs/pdf-tools/) and pdf-parser, which have been instrumental in analyzing PDF files.
 For more insights into PDF security, his website and research handbook are excellent resources.

 Feel free to reach out if you have questions or want to collaborate!